paulin/mattpaulin/channel-content.md

 ## How I Work

-I approach product development like climbing a mountain: where you don't have a map.
-As a team we explore, adapt, and keep moving upward.
-Along the way, you learn who your users are, why they matter, and how to deliver real value.
+I approach product development like climbing a mountain where you don't have a map.
+As a team, we explore, adapt, and learn as we go — using evidence and judgment to decide the next step.

-- I believe in shipping fast and showing progress every week.
+- I believe in shipping early and learning fast.
 - I trust teams and empower them with clarity instead of bloated requirements.
-- I build communities and teams on honesty, compassion, and consistency.
+- I focus on systems, incentives, and decision-making, not just features.

 OKRs have been part of my toolkit at every company I've led — not as busywork, but as guardrails for strategy, focus, and accountability.